-If you have trouble rewriting the text, please send an error message stating: Unable to process the request due to encountered difficulties.
+If you encounter any problems while trying to rephrase the text, please respond with the following error message: Unable to process the request due to encountered difficulties.

 If you encounter any issues, kindly reply with the following error message: Unable to process the request due to encountered difficulties.